burkeholland/deno-first-look/lessons/dependencies/think-like-a-browser.md

 ## Getting Dependency Info

-As we move through the next sections, the `deno info` command may come in quite useful.
+As we move through the next sections, the `deno info` command may come in handy.
 By itself, the command returns the location of your Deno cache.
 Try it out and see what you get...

 ```bash
 deno info